berkkov/netkov/README.md

 # Netkov_gh

-Active.
+Active and messy.
 Currently training..
-More to come here soon.
+Cleaning and More to come here soon.